sdiehl/wiwinwlh/tutorial.md

 #### Monomorphism Restriction

+TODO look into this

-*Monomorphism restriction* is a controversial typing rule.
+Finally *Monomorphism restriction* is a builtin typing rule.
 By default, it is turned on when compiling and off in GHCi.
 The practical effect of this rule is that types inferred for functions without explicit type signatures may be more specific than expected.
 This is because GHC will sometimes reduce a general type, such as ``Num`` to a default type, such as ``Double``.
 This can be seen in the following example in GHCi:

 ```haskell
 λ: :set +t